WordPress Caching: How to Setup and Clear Your WordPress Cache

 3. Clear Web Hosting Cache

 Some web hosting providers offer their own caching solutions.
-If your site is hosted on Bluehost, you can find a 'Performance' section in your hosting panel to clear cache.
+If your site is hosted on Bluehost, you can find a 'Performance' section in your hosting panel to clear the cache.

 4. Clear CDN Cache